 Writing and drawing are aspects of communicating mathematically, and children's chosen forms of this communication may be varied and idiosyncratic.
-They might involve: drawing a measurement in pictures - for example the number of 'weights', e.g. pencils, equal to a particular mass, arranged in Numicon Shape patterns next to the object weighed; drawing a number story in pictures or by drawing around Numicon Shapes; drawing repeating patterns; or showing sorting of objects or shapes by making all those of a particular type the same colour.
+They might involve: drawing a measurement in pictures e.g. a number of objects representing a particular mass, drawing a number story in pictures or by drawing around number rods; drawing symmetrical patterns; creating a pictogram or chart; or showing sorting of objects or shapes by using an appropriate diagram.